If you’re trying to find local broadband options, you’ve come to the right place.

-Sadly for me, I live in a what seems to be an underserved area of Portland Oregon, because literally NONE of the competing services seem to be available.
+I live in a what seems to be an underserved area of Portland Oregon, literally NONE of the competing services seem to be available for me except Comcast.

 Rather than make you hunt around the web, here are all of the available options I know of locally, and where I keep checking almost weekly, to see if something new might have spread my way.